GreenTransition/gtwc2026.github.io/_pages/call.md

 ### Review Process

 Abstracts and full-text reports uploaded to the conference system undergo a review procedure.
-Authors will be notified of the application results in three weeks.
 Submitted abstracts will be evaluated on the basis of abstracts/proposals.
 The conference system allows you to submit the full text if your abstract is accepted.
 Please upload the abstract of your article to the conference system and wait for the results of the evaluation.
 If your abstract is accepted, you can upload your full text.
 Your full text will then be sent to at least two reviewers for review.

 ### The conference has a double-blind peer-review process